nxnom/erdb/README.md

 ## Why I created this gem?

-I know there are many tools available for generating ERD, but I wanted to create a tool that is easy to use and can be used with any database.
+I know there are many tools available for generating ERD, But I wanted to create a tool that is easy to use and can be used with any database.
+And I don't want to repeat the same steps again and again for generating ERD. -_-

 ## Roadmap